-Applicants should have earned at least a Lower Second Class Honours degree in any discipline.
+Applicants should have earned at least a 2.50 GPA or a Lower Second Class Honours degree in any discipline.

 PROGRAMME DELIVERY

 The Diploma in Linguistics is open for both full-time and part-time registration.
 Full-time students completing coursework normally register in 3 courses each semester, part-time students in two.
 The Diploma in Linguistics can be completed at minimum, in two semesters and a summer (full-time), with the possibility of entry in September or January.